codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/advanced-workflows.md

 ### Single Step dependencies

-At the most basic level, you can define that a steps *depends on* the execution of another step.
+At the most basic level, you can define that a step *depends on* the execution of another step.
 This dependency is very flexible as Codefresh allows you run a second step once:

 1. The first step is finished with success
 1. The first step is finished with failure